PixarAnimationStudios/OpenSubdiv/documentation/using_osd_hbr.rst

 Face-varying Data
 =================

-Here is a simple example of how to store face-varying data for a (u,v) pair.
+Here is a walk-through of how to store face-varying data for a (u,v) pair.
-Unlike vertex and varying data which is accessed through the templated vertex API, face-varying data is aggregated as vectors of float data.
+Unlike vertex and varying data which is accessed through the templated vertex API, face-varying data is directly aggregated as vectors of float data.

 Instantiating the *HbrMesh*